Facts of Motorcycle Accident

 Skip spent several days at the hospital receiving extensive treatment and recovering from his injuries.
 He underwent surgery to repair his broken collarbone and also to affix a large plate to his ribcage to help the broken ribs heal.
 In total, Skip accumulated hundreds of thousands of dollars in medical bills alone.
 He was also forced to miss several months of work due to the extent of his injuries.

 After several months of rehabilitation and recovering from his many injuries, Skip eventually realized the costs of his medical bills and found that the insurance company was doing everything in its power to devalue his case.
-He started interviewing personal injury attorneys in the Seattle area and decided to place his confidence in the attorneys at Davis Law Group, P.S.
+He started interviewing personal injury attorneys in the Seattle area and decided to place his confidence in the personal injury attorneys at Davis Law Group, P.S.

 Our firm spent nearly two years fighting for Skip and his family, and we were eventually forced to file a lawsuit against the at-fault driver and her insurance company, Allstate.
 Allstate eventually decided it would be in its own best interests to settle the case ahead of a scheduled jury trial.